invertase/react-native-firebase-docs/v3.0.*/auth/getting-started.md

 export default App;
 ```

-Now the app wont render until the [ref auth#signInAnonymously] method has returned.
+Now the app wont render until the [ref auth#signInAnonymously] method has resolved.
 You can now access the anonymous users details using the [ref auth#currentUser] property.

 If the user closes and re-opens the app, Firebase will automatically sign them back in to the anonymous account they've already been assigned if available.